-We recognise that religious beliefs and practices should be respected.
-However, we also believe animals should be slaughtered under the most humane conditions possible.
+Wee therefore believe that all animals should be stunned prior to slaughter.
 Evidence clearly indicates that slaughter without pre-stunning can cause unnecessary suffering.

 What is religious slaughter?

 In the UK, Jewish and Muslim communities are exempt from legal requirements to stun animals before slaughter.
-Shechita (Jewish) and Halal (Muslim) slaughter methods involve cutting the animal’s throat with a very sharp knife, often without pre-stunning.
-There are different interpretations of the religious laws on slaughter within both communities.
+All Shechita (Jewish) and some Halal (Muslim) slaughter involves cutting the animal’s throat without stunning the animal first (pre-stunning).

-The Food Standards Agency (FSA) animal welfare survey undertaken in abattoirs across Great Britain during one week in September 2013 showed around 84 per cent of animals slaughtered by the Halal method were stunned before slaughter.
+The Food Standards Agency (FSA) Animal Welfare Update report, which was published in September 2017, revealed that 82 percent of animals slaughtered by the Halal method were stunned before slaughter.